melindaeudy/What-s-Up-with-the-Weather/README.md

 ## Data Used
-Used OpenWatherMap Api and Google Maps Platform to create the data for the cities and analyze.
+Used OpenWeatherMap Api and Google Maps Platform to create the data for the cities and analyze.

 Observable Trends:
 * The closer the city is to the equator the warmer the temperature.